We’re working to make public transport more accessible and inclusive.

 The workshop highlights the need to build good design and accessibility principles into public transport planning, infrastructure and customer service.
 Find more information at Travelling in the Shoes of Others.

-Public Transport Access Committee
+Accessible Transport Advisory Committee